 It’s a no-brainer which one to go with as long as you plan to be growing microgreens for at least 2-3 years.
 Also, it’s just good for the environment to not be looking at everything as a one-time use item and instead using it again and again.

-If this is a test, go ahead and jump on Amazon and just grab some trays that are in the middle of the road when it comes to price and get good reviews.
+If this is a test, go ahead and jump on Amazon and just grab these cheaper trays that are in the middle of the road when it comes to price and get good reviews.

 This is something I won’t budge on when it comes to growing any kinds of plants.
 The plastic needs to be BPA Free.
 This is why I won’t use red plastic cups if I didn’t see the packaging first.
 BPA is not something to mess around with and I’m not really interested in those chemicals leaching into my plant starts or microgreens.